ethanshea-ms/live-video-analytics/utilities/video-analysis/jupyter/yolov3-ngpu-onnx/readme.md

 # YOLOv3 nGPU ONNX model

 The following instructions will enable you to run a [YOLOv3](http://pjreddie.com/darknet/yolo/) [ONNX](http://onnx.ai/) model on Live Video Analytics (LVA) using Jupyter notebooks.
-This sample is specific for GPU accelerated IoT Edge devices.
+This sample is specific for Nvidia GPU accelerated IoT Edge devices.

 Note: References to third-party software in this repo are for informational and convenience purposes only.
 Microsoft does not endorse nor provide rights for the third-party software.
 For more information on third-party software please see the links provided above.